 Experienced Dealers And Directors Needed

 The limited amount of real poker dealing and directing experience would work great for that night, but even before that first event we saw the need for experienced poker dealers and tournament directors.
-The opening night poker league and dealing experience lead me to develop the ideas of Dealer Training, the online poker dealer school, and Director Training, the online tournament director school.
-Send candidates to Vegas to learn how to deal and direct or develop our own courses.
+We either send candidates to Vegas to learn how to deal and direct or develop our own online courses.
 We decided on the latter.
+The opening night poker league and dealing experience lead us to develop the ideas of Dealer Training, the Online Poker Dealer School in 2004, and Director Training, the Online Tournament Director School in 2005.

-Managing Our Poker League: Points, Dealer Hours, Director Hours, Payroll, Payment Collection, etc
+Poker Leaderboards Software Was Developed To Manage Our Poker League Points, Dealer Hours, Director Hours, Payroll, Payments